Update for 2019: Film Forming vs. Penetrating Deck Stains

 To prevent damage to the wood, it’s necessary to block out the sun’s damaging UV rays and to prevent moisture from penetrating the wood.
 Applying a quality deck stain to the wood is the best level of protection.
 Deck stains do require maintenance every couple of years but you’ll get many more years of life out of your deck.

 Deck stains are generally listed under one of two categories.
 Film forming stains like primers, deck paints, and heavily pigmented stains are in one group.
-These stains protect the wood by leaving a coat or film on top the surface.
+These stains protect the wood by leaving a coat or film on top of the surface.
 They are normally time intensive and expensive to maintain due to their nature.
 Some common problems with film-forming deck stains are cracking, flaking, and peeling.

 Penetrating deck stains are commonly semi-transparent to semi-solid in opacity.
 They penetrate into the wood rather than forming a film on top.
 A penetrating deck stain is not susceptible to the cracking, flaking, and peeling that a film forming stain is.